Man found shot behind Subway in Louisville

 Police say they know who the suspect is and are looking for him.
 He was also shot near Plainview.

-According to police, the shooting was the result of a drug deal.
+According to police, the shooting was the result of a drug deal, and the two men know each other.

 © 2017 WHAS-TV